BetterRules/example-rules-as-code/blawx/README.md

 In the block that begins "We Know Bob is an Object", change the values to test different scenarios.
 Choose "Menu", "Run Blawx Code" to get an answer with the new values.

+## Advanced

+If you would like to use a version of the code with that deals with jurisdiction and exemptions, use the `beard_advanced.blawx` file instead.